kbrew-dev/kbrew-release/README.md

 kbrew-release manages public distributions of kbrew

+# Deprecated
+Newer releases will be published on [kbrew-dev/kbrew](https://github.com/kbrew-dev/kbrew) repo

 # kbrew

 kbrew is to Kubernetes what Homebrew is to MacOS - a simple and easy to use package manager which hides the underlying complexity.